Suffolk Litter Picking Events

 All of the district and borough councils across Suffolk will support community efforts to carry out local litter picks all year round, not just during the Spring or during national campaigns.

-If your group is organising a litter pick in Suffolk and would like assistance, please call your local district or borough council (contact details below) with your group name, address, a contact name, email and/or telephone number, the date and location of the planned pick, and the equipment you require.
+If your group is organising a litter pick in Suffolk and would like assistance, please call your local district or borough council (contact details below) with details of your event, and they can loan you useful equipment (such as picking sticks, gloves, bags and high-visibility vests) as well as arranging to get rid of the collected litter.

 Dealing with the litter after your event

-Remember, the Household Waste Recycling Centres don’t accept tyres or hazardous waste, so please don’t attempt to remove these by yourselves.
-If in the course of your community litter pick you come across tyres, hazardous, or bulky items that have been flytipped on public land, please leave them where they are and report them to your local district or borough council.
+Please note that for licensing reasons the Recycling Centres cannot accept tyres, liquid or hazardous waste, so please don’t attempt to remove these by yourselves.
+If in the course of your community litter pick you come across tyres, liquid, hazardous, or bulky items that have been fly tipped on public land, please leave them where they are and report them to your local district or borough council.

 Ipswich Borough Council: 01473 432994